-But you don't have to break the bank to have a fun-packed day out this school holiday.
-Believe it or not, there's a range of free activities* you can do as a family to make sure you have many a summer adventure to write home about.
-So put away your pennies and be prepared to have a corker of a cheap summer.
+But you don't have to splurge to have a fun-packed day out this school holiday.
+Believe it or not, there's a range of free activities you can do as a family to make sure you have many a summer adventure to write home about.
+Here are our favourite ideas...

 head into the great outdoors

 Get them involved in some friendly competition with a game of football, badminton or tennis, basketball, or setting up a little putting green and having a go at minigolf.
 If you don't have the equipment already, investing in some value sports equipment like a football can provide hours of fun for just a couple of pounds!

 For the non-sporty types, why not turn your day in the park into a treacherous nature expedition and get the kids to take pictures of all the bugs, plants and flowers they find.
 Then, when you're home, spend some time looking up your discoveries and documenting them in an explorer's scrapbook!